gorillalogic/doorcontrolapi/README.md

 #Possible features :#

-1. Automatic submition of the food bonus withou API.
+1. Automatic submition of the food bonus without API.

 Implement a proccess that runs daily to read the repository and get the list of all people that went to the office the day before and check if they have already submitted 2 food bonus in the week, and submit a new one if not.

+Create a separate repository to keep track of visits to the office.

 2. API to expose data